 Kousa Dogwood: Comprehensive Guide to the Japanese Dogwood

-Despite the decline in popularity among gardeners due to a fungus epidemic, some have discovered a suitable substitute in Kousa dogwood (Cornus kousa), native to North America.
+Despite a decline in popularity among gardeners due to a fungus outbreak, a suitable alternative, in the form of the Kousa dogwood (Cornus kousa) native to North America, has been discovered by some.

 Even if you have no prior experience with dogwood trees, you’ll find that this Japanese native is quite easy to grow and very rewarding in terms of decoration and beauty.